 Data not already in public domain

-Whenever a new suppression is granted on a commodity code, the updated list of applied suppressions is published on the Trade Statistics website; www.uktradeinfo.com.
-The link to the current list of applied suppressions can be found under Section 6 of this document - ‘Further Information’.
+Whenever a new suppression is granted on a commodity code, the updated list of applied suppressions is published on this site.
+Find the link to the current list of applied suppressions under ‘Further information’ on this page.

-Commercial and Strategic suppressions are reviewed every year.
+Commercial and Strategic suppressions get reviewed every year.

 If the suppression is no longer required by the business it will be lifted.

-Where the suppression is no longer justified the relevant business is advised by HMRC, and the suppression lifted.
+Where the suppression is no longer justified the relevant business is advised by HMRC.
+The suppression is then lifted.